 In The Fifth Risk, Michael Lewis describes the complexity of the federal government and why it's necessary to brief the incoming appointees (some 4,000 of these, 1,200 of whom need Senate confirmation) in detail.
 A presidential transition team is required by federal law and Chris Christi headed up the one for Trump (who thought it was a terrible idea and did not want to spend money on it--he later accused Christi of "stealing my money").
 They identified people qualified for the appointed positions and did background checks.
 Trump fired Christi and the team on day one and tossed the work in the trash (actually it was Steve Bannon who actually did the trash can thing).
 He slowly picked people for the various positions, most of whom seemed unqualified and often hostile to the departments they headed (apparently considering the employees all stupid and lazy; also purging anyone identified favoring Obama).
 "The federal government provided services that the private sector couldn't or wouldn't do: medical care for veterans, air traffic control, national highways, food safety guidelines. ... the basic role of government is to keep us safe.
 It manages a portfolio of risks. ...
 A bad transition took this entire portfolio of catastrophic risks--and made all the bad things more likely to happen and the good things less likely to happen" (p.
 25).
 Despite a good transition effort by Bush, Obama did not have a great transition and appointed some poor managers (note the rollout of HealthCare.gov).

 Obama created a great transition experience across all departments and agencies for 2016, with thousands of people spending up to a year to prepare the 4,000 new political appointees.
 This is important because the previous administration's appointees quickly disappear (and forbidden from initiating contact with their replacements).
 On day one (Lewis used the example of the Energy Department) Obama's team was waiting and no one from team Trump showed up.
 Rather than a large team spending thousands of hours, new Energy Secretary Rick Perry eventually showed up to talk to outgoing secretary Moniz for a few minutes but with little interest in seemingly anything (Perry is the guy that couldn't remember that Energy was the third department he wanted to eliminate, "oops").
 As stated by Lewis: "We don't want you to help us understand; we want to find out who you are and punish you." ...They mainly ran around the building insulting people" (p.
 41).
 The Energy Department handles all nuclear weapons and attempts to keep nukes around the world away from terrorists.
 Mistakes here are catastrophic.
-Mr. oops, Rick Perry, replace nuclear physicist Ernest Moniz; before Moniz was Nobel Prize winner in physics Steven Chu.
+Mr. oops, Rick Perry, replacednuclear physicist Ernest Moniz; before Moniz was Nobel Prize winner in physics Steven Chu.

 Lewis basically took the overviews meant for team Trump, which is mainly what the book is about.
 The federal government does important work by dedicated professionals, which is mainly obscure to most of us (my experience is similar, mainly with the Securities and Exchange Commission).
 Each new administration means thousands of new political appointments and a vast learning curve even for those with considerable experience and dedication.
 Lewis documents that some important administrators, without any guidance from team Trump (and presumably no paycheck) just walked out the door without having spoken with their replacements.
 The long-term harm of the Trump approach is unknown, but likely substantial.
 Other sources also back this up and point to many high level permanent employees quitting in disgust and frustration (especially true in the State Department).
+Tillerson was called the worst secretary of state ever, only to be replaced by Pompeo, seemingly even worse.

 Major department involved in global conflicts (especially the military, intelligence community and State Department) have conflicting goals and agendas.
 Books about Vietnam, 9/11, Afghanistan and so on make this point again and again.
 The idea that intelligent, hard working specialists would use billions of dollars (plus massive military might) to undue the work of other intelligent specialists seems especially repellent to me.
 It requires a president and leadership team(s) to be aware of these conflicts and get them to work together that seems absolutely required (but seldom seems to have happened).
 I suspect Eisenhower was the last president not to get rolled by the military and intelligence agencies.
 Think, for example of Kennedy at the Bay of Pigs or Obama's "surge" in Afghanistan.
 One result has been the decline of the State Department as an effective deterrent to conflicts around the world (see, for example, Farrow's War on Peace).
 Within the military is the rivalry across branches; the rivalry between the CIA and FBI probably contributed to the success of 9/11.
 What is the chance a president can get all players to a single set of mutually agreed upon objectives?
 Poor, aka mediocrity.